dsaidgovsg/spark-custom-addons/README.md

 <https://github.com/apache/hadoop/blob/release-3.1.0-RC0/hadoop-project/pom.xml#L137>

-## How to Apply CI Template
+## How to Apply Template for CI build

-For Linux user, you can download Tera CLI v0.2 at
+For Linux user, you can download Tera CLI v0.3 at
 <https://github.com/guangie88/tera-cli/releases> and place it in `PATH`.

 Otherwise, you will need `cargo`, which can be installed via [rustup](https://rustup.rs/).

-Once `cargo` is installed, simply run `cargo install tera-cli --version=^0.2.0`.
+Once `cargo` is installed, simply run `cargo install tera-cli --version=^0.3.0`.